DistendedDev/inventory-interactions/README.md

 # quick-repair-mod

-A configurable mod that allows you to repair items by right-clicking (in early development)
+A configurable mod that allows you to repair items by right-clicking in the inventory

+### Features

+* unit repairing

+* item combining

+* item naming